Kalissaac/StackedLock/README.md

 # StackedLock

 A modern stacked lockscreen for XenHTML.
-Requires XenInfo for weather information.
+Requires XenInfo for weather information and [Montserrat](https://fonts.google.com/specimen/Montserrat) for fonts.
 This was created as a fun project and will probably never be updated.

 ## Installation:
 1. Download repository files